Policy for Freedom of Expression

 Individual students or student organizations sponsoring or organizing demonstrations, rallies or equivalent activities will be held responsible for compliance with this policy.
 Student organization sponsorship in no way relieves participating individuals of responsibility for their conduct.
 Complaints of violation of this procedure, or with federal and state law, may be grounds for disciplinary action against individuals and/or the sponsoring or participating student organizations and their officers.

-Recognized college organizations, full or part-time students, current employees and individuals of the community who wish to schedule a demonstration, rally or equivalent activity, may submit a written request to the campus dean.
+Recognized college organizations, full or part-time students, current employees and individuals of the community who wish to schedule a demonstration, rally or equivalent activity, may submit a written request to the campus Dean of Student and Community Engagement.
 Any such request must be made no less than five business days in advance of the activity.
 The office of the campus dean will respond within two business days to any reservation request.
 In the event a request is denied, an appeal may be made to the college President who shall respond within two business days to any such appeal.

 Unscheduled demonstrations, rallies, or equivalent activities may be held by recognized college organizations, full or part-time students, current employees, and individuals of the community on the campus provided that the activity does not interfere with any functions for which that space has been reserved in advance.
 It is inappropriate for events that have been planned to circumvent the procedures by claiming to be spontaneous.
 In deciding whether a demonstration is spontaneous or planned, the college may consider any relevant evidence, including: